arei/node-untappd/README.md

 To use Example.js...

- 1. Set your API KEY on line 13.
+ 1. Set your CLIENT ID on line 12.
- 2. Set your USERNAME on line 16.
+ 2. Set your CLIENT SECRET on line 15.
- 3. Set your PASSWORD on line 25. **Make sure to read the comments and the section below about authentication first!**

 To run the example: